DinoChiesa/Apigee-Java-Edit-Xml-Node/README.md

     <JavaCallout name='Java-EditXmlNode-1'>
         ...
       <ClassName>com.google.apigee.edgecallouts.EditXmlNode</ClassName>
-      <ResourceURL>java://edge-custom-edit-xml-node-20200714.jar</ResourceURL>
+      <ResourceURL>java://apigee-custom-edit-xml-node-20210210.jar</ResourceURL>
     </JavaCallout>
    ```

-3. use the Edge UI, or a command-line tool like [importAndDeploy.js](https://github.com/DinoChiesa/apigee-edge-js/blob/master/examples/importAndDeploy.js) or similar to
+3. use the Apigee administrative UI, or a command-line tool like [importAndDeploy.js](https://github.com/DinoChiesa/apigee-edge-js/blob/master/examples/importAndDeploy.js) or similar to
-   import the proxy into an Edge organization, and then deploy the proxy .
+   import the proxy into an Apigee organization, and then deploy the proxy .
    Eg,
    ```
    node ./importAndDeploy.js -v -o $ORG -e $ENV -d ./bundle